The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 Planning your Norfolk port day?
 Get answers to 40 of the most common cruiser questions in our Norfolk Cruise Port FAQ — covering walkability, parking, side trips, Naval Base tours, and more.

-Half Moone Cruise Terminal — the start point for any 60-minute Norfolk port stop.
+Norfolk Cruise Terminal — the start point for any 60-minute Norfolk port stop.
 Photo via Wikimedia Commons (CC BY-SA 3.0).

 View of the Norfolk waterfront across the Elizabeth River